The following presentations may be expanded into a series or weekend program

 The history and evolution of Brit Milah, Pidyon haBen, Confirmation, Bar/Bat Mitzvah, Marriage and Divorce, Conversion, Death, Burial and Mourning.

 Jewish Rite And Ritual

-An in-depth exploration and explanation of kashrute (Jewish dietary laws), tallit and tzitzit (prayershawl and fringes), mezuzah (doorpost), kipa (headcovering) and t'fillin ("phylacteries"). [can be multi-session]
+An in-depth exploration and explanation of kashrute (Jewish dietary laws), tallit and tzitzit (prayershawl and fringes), mezuzah (doorpost), kipa (headcovering) and t'fillin ("phylacteries"), Synagogue Ritual/Choreography, Shabbat and Festival Rituals.

 History Of The Hebrew Alphabet